olegsur/moro.fkalc/README.md

-The moro project is an attempt to create a similar framework to WPF by using [mono](http://www.mono-project.com)/[cairo](http://www.cairographics.org).
-The moro.fkalc (a project for editing and evaluating formulas) has been chosen as a project for testing rendering and layout engine, binding mechanisms, styles and templates, …
+The moro.fkalc project is a desktop application for representing and evaluating formulas.